Kozphy/Note/program_lan/Python/data_analysis/Numpy/Built-in Data Structures, Functions,and Files.md

 2: baz, three
 ```

-Given a “zipped” sequence, zip can be applied in a clever way to “unzip” the sequence.
-Another way to think about this is converting a list of rows into a list of columns.
-The syntax, which looks a bit magical, is:
+Given a “zipped” sequence, zip can be applied to `“unzip”` the sequence by **asterisk**.
+Another way to think about this is converting a **list of rows into a list of columns**.
 ```python=
 In [96]: pitchers = [('Nolan', 'Ryan'), ('Roger', 'Clemens'), ....: ('Schilling', 'Curt')]